Richard-Beck/ALFA-K/examples/example_1/README.md

+**This example illustrates how to fit a landscape using ALFA-K and run an ABM simulation using the fitted landscape**

-Ensure ABM is compiled, root dir is set to correct location of ALFA-K, and the cpp_source is correctly set to the path of the ABM executable file.
+We will fit ALFA-K to data generated using the ABM simulated with a random artificial fitness landscape.
+First, ensure ABM is compiled, root dir is set to correct location of ALFA-K, and the cpp_source is correctly set to the path of the ABM executable file.

 ``` r
 cpp_source <- "ABM/bin/ABM"